nordlow/compiler-benchmark/README.md

 for defaulted values of all the parameters.

+A specific subset of support languages can be chosen as, for instance,

+    ./benchmark --languages=C++,D,Rust

 This will generate code into the directory `generated` and then, for each combination of language, operation type and compiler, run the supported benchmarks.
 At the end a Markdown-formatted table showing the results of the